ENikS/bitcoin-dev-msvc/README.md

 - Build is following regular Visual Studion practices and should be self explanatory.

-## Ready to ... well, still workign on few bits and pieces.
+## Ready to go!

 - All tests are building now
-- 127 tests are passing.
+- 129 tests are passing.
-- sighash_tests.cpp is the only one failing pendign fix.